Unlock the Remarkable Power of Image SEO

 If you don’t like the way your content appears on Facebook or LinkedIn, it might be because you don’t have Open Graph implemented on your site.
 The way to fix this will depend on your content management system and whether or not you have access to your code.
 If you want to handle this yourself, this article on open graph meta tags can help you get started.

 When you finish optimizing your images and are ready to publish take a moment to preview your content.
-I’m embarrassed to say I have missed this step myself and regretted it later.
+I’m embarrassed to say I’ve missed this step myself and regretted it later.

 Check the appearance of your images to make sure they are properly sized and aligned.
-And look at them on larger and smaller devices to see how they respond on different types of screens.
+And look at them on larger and smaller devices to see how they respond.

 The Bottom Line

 Image SEO is a great way to maximize the impact your content and improve your visibility in search.
-Properly optimized visual content improves the searcher’s experience, attracts links and encourage social shares.
+Properly optimized visual content improves the searcher’s experience, attracts links and encourages social sharing.
 With a little extra effort, your images can rank independent of other content and increase exposure for your brand.

 What are you waiting for?

 As usual, I’d love to hear your thoughts on this post.
 Feel free to comment below or contact me directly.